Appearance

 Evaluate, justify, synthesise, propose — combine ideas, judge claims and methods (senior secondary style).

-Evaluate an investigation that uses n = 1 participant and no control to prove a universal health claim.
+Evaluate an investigation that uses one participant and no control to prove a universal health claim.

 A company-funded study finds benefits for its product and hides negative trials.
 This mainly undermines:

-Justify reporting uncertainty (e.g. error bars, range) rather than a single “perfect” number:
+Justify reporting uncertainty (for example error bars or a range) rather than a single tidy number alone:

-Propose one improvement to make a classroom pendulum experiment more reliable (same question investigated).
+Propose one improvement to make a classroom pendulum experiment more reliable while investigating the same question.

-Synthesise: strong scientific argument in a report needs:
+Synthesise: a strong scientific argument in a report needs:

-Evaluate a conclusion drawn from a convenience sample (e.g. only friends) for a whole year level.
+Evaluate a conclusion drawn from a convenience sample (for example only friends) for a whole year level.

-Justify plotting error bars (e.g. range or SD) on a mean comparison graph:
+Justify plotting error bars (for example range or SD) on a mean comparison graph:

-Critique changing the hypothesis after seeing results so it matches the data:
+Critique rewriting the hypothesis after results so it matches the data:

 Propose how to improve validity when a measurement tool drifts between sessions: